STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: STEREO Pipeline to Extract Experiment Metadata

 \subsection{Preprocessing}

 \extended{Our approach expects a set of documents as separative files in JSON format as used in the CORD-19 dataset, but it can be adapted to any reasonable format.
-Tools like Grobid can be used to obtain the correct format, if the files from the given dataset are given in PDF.} In a first step, the documents are split into sentences.
-The language of each sentence is checked by langdetect\footnote{\url{https://pypi.org/project/langdetect/}}.
+Tools like Grobid can be used to obtain the correct format, if the files from the given dataset are given in PDF.} In a first step, the documents are split into sentences. \extended{The language of each sentence is checked by langdetect\footnote{\url{https://pypi.org/project/langdetect/}}.
 Although our STEREO pipeline is in principal independent of the language, sentences that differs from English will be skipped.
-The reason is that for different languages, different rule sets and models have to be learned for the statistics extraction module (step 1) and GBCE and ABEA (step 2). \extended{$4.2\%$ of the sentences were removed by the language filter.
-The removed sentenced were in German, French, Spanish, and Dutch as well as some parse errors, e.\,g., in equations, citations and abbreviations.} Afterwards, sentence splitting is applied using a simple regular expression: \texttt{\textbackslash .\textbackslash s?[A-Z]}.
-The reason for using this surprisingly simple rule over readily-available methods from state of the art NLP libraries is that in our data of sentences with statistics reported, the existing methods tend to cut in the middle of a sentences.
-The reason that statistics are cut is since they include a ``.''.
-Thus, patterns we are interested in like a statistic reported in APA style is susceptible to be cut by the state of the art methods. \extended{An example of a typical sentence with statistics conform to APA style is: ``\textit{The results of the paired sample $t$-tests indicated that negative emotion after inducement was significantly higher than at baseline (t(56) = 13.453, p < .05)}''.
-Especially the last part of the statistical record \textit{[...]p < .05)} is susceptible to be cut.} Furthermore, if a sentence is split in the statistic record or somewhere else, it might make it impossible to determine the experimental conditions and topic.
-Each sentence not containing digits is filtered out because they would not contain any statistics.
+The reason is that for different languages, different rule sets and models have to be learned for the statistics extraction module (step 1) and GBCE and ABEA (step 2).} \extended{$4.2\%$ of the sentences were removed by the language filter.
+The removed sentenced were in German, French, Spanish, and Dutch as well as some parse errors, e.\,g., in equations, citations and abbreviations.} We use a simple regular expression (\texttt{\textbackslash .\textbackslash s?[A-Z]}) for sentence splitting over readily-available NLP libraries as the latter tend to cut statistics in the middle of a sentence, since they include a ``.''. \extended{Thus, patterns we are interested in like a statistic reported in APA style is susceptible to be cut by the state of the art methods.} An example of a typical sentence with statistics conform to APA style is: ``\textit{The results of the paired sample $t$-tests indicated that negative emotion after inducement was significantly higher than at baseline (t(56) = 13.453, p < .05)}''.
+Especially the last part of the statistical record \textit{[...]p < .05)} is susceptible to be cut.
+Furthermore, if a sentence is split in the statistic record or somewhere else, it might make it impossible to determine the experiment conditions and experiment topics.
+Each sentence not containing digits is filtered out\extended{~because they would not contain any statistics}.

 \extended{Furthermore, through the process of converting PDF or HTML files to JSON, some conversion errors may occur.
 One such sentence found in CORD-19 is (from ~\cite{duizer}): ``\textit{Inactivation at $100 \propto C$ was, however, complete within seconds (Duizer et al., 2004a) .The resistance of FeCV (in suspension) to inactivation by UV 253.7 nm radiation was reported to be highly variable.}'' The first observation made is, that $100 \propto C$ should be $100$ °$C$.
 These kind of errors can also occur in statistics.
 This will make the process of identifying a pattern much harder, because, in this case, it is not to be expected to find a temperature notation written like this.
 Second, this is not one single sentence, it is actually two different sentences, but due to the lack of a white-space character after the "." of the first sentence, the splitting sequence did not detect the end of the sentence and therefor interprets these two sentences as one.